yskoverride/Bit/README.md

 *$data* must be of type array

-Example of usage of request and response methods.
+Example of the usage of request and response methods.
 We will try to display the data entered by user

 ```php